Letting us know

 Contributions to another pension plan during your leave can have an impact on your taxes.
 Call us at 1-800-668-0105 if you worked, or are planning to work, during your leave.

-Let’s face it, taxes aren’t the most exciting topic.
-But, it’s important to understand the connection between paying for your leave, your taxable income and your RRSP contribution room.
-Let’s start with the April 30 deadline.
+We know taxes aren’t the most exciting topic.
+But it’s important to understand the connection between paying for your leave, your RRSP contribution room and your taxable income.

-You have until April 30 of the year following the end of your leave to let us know if you want to pay for it.
-This will make your tax situation simpler.
-Think of April 30 like a best before date.
+You have until April 30 of the year following the end of your leave to tell us you want to pay for it, and five years to pay for it.
+But if you wait until after April 30 to tell us, your tax situation gets a bit more complicated.